danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage debug create success](../images/active-storage-debug-create-success.png "active storage debug create success")

 In the debug session, we can inspect the `blob` which is the file details associated with the expense report `receipt` attachment.
-Notice it has `id`, `key`, and `filename` attributes.
-Also notice we can invoke the `signed_id` method on it (you'll see why this is important shortly):
+Notice it has `id`, `key`, and `filename` attributes:

-We can also check whether the `receipt`, which is an instance of [ActiveStorage::Attached::One](https://api.rubyonrails.org/classes/ActiveStorage/Attached/One.html), is `attached?` and `persisted?`.
-That latter method comes from [ActiveRecord::Persistence](https://api.rubyonrails.org/classes/ActiveRecord/Persistence.html):

 ```ruby
 @expense_report.receipt.blob